 These tools are some of the most powerful you can find for this type of project but may be overwhelming for a beginner.
 Some of these tools require purchase or subscription.
 Check out our guides to find out more:

-- Adobe Photoshop (Available through AppsAnywhere and HCC lab computers or with a paid subscription)
+- Adobe Photoshop – A one stop shop for digital photo and graphic design (Available through AppsAnywhere and HCC lab computers or with a paid subscription).

-- Adobe Illustrator (Available through AppsAnywhere and HCC lab computers or with a paid subscription)
+- Adobe Illustrator – A vector graphics and design program (Available through AppsAnywhere and HCC lab computers or with a paid subscription).

-- Adobe InDesign (Available through AppsAnywhere and HCC lab computers or with a paid subscription)
+- Adobe InDesign – A digital layout and design program (Available through AppsAnywhere and HCC lab computers or with a paid subscription).

 Tips and Tricks #